projjal1/Hand-Motion-Recognizer/README.md

 # Hand-Motion-Recognizer
-Using OpenCV and Tensorflow to detect hand motion using Computer Vision and DeepNN.
+Using OpenCV and Tensorflow to detect hand gesture using Computer Vision and DeepNN.

 <h2>Dependancies</h2>
 Tensorflow, Opencv,Python3